mlcommons/mlcube_examples/boston_housing/README.md

 ## MLCube scructure

-We'll need some files for MLCube, first we'll need to create a folder called **mlcube** in the same path from as project folder.
-We'll need to create the following structure (for this tutorial the files are already in place but some of them are empty for you to define their content)
+We'll need a couple of files for MLCube, first we'll need to create a folder called **mlcube** in the same path from as project folder.
+We'll need to create the following structure (for this tutorial the files are already in place)

 ```
 ├── mlcube
-│   ├── .mlcube.yaml
+│   ├── mlcube.yaml
-│   ├── platforms
+│   ├── mlcube_cli.py
-│   │   └── docker.yaml
 │   └── workspace
 │       └── parameters.yaml
 └── project